 In the broadest use of the data, we created the white paper “Secure High-Authority Press: 500 Digital Publishers Tell You Want They Want.”
 The guide positioned our findings to provide a resource for marketers who want to know how to get more digital press.
 We used the parts of our research that could provide insight into what would help marketers connect with publishers.

-Content Asset #2: Media Relations Guide on Etiquette
+Content Asset #2: Digital PR Guide on Etiquette

 We also looked at the data as it related to understanding the perspectives of the publishers we interviewed.
-We created the “Media Relations Guide on Etiquette” by sharing the parts of the data that specifically related to understanding their pain points, preferences, and the etiquette of pitching.
+We created the “Digital PR Guide on Etiquette” by sharing the parts of the data that specifically related to understanding their pain points, preferences, and the etiquette of pitching.

 Content Asset #3: Guide to Writing Subject Lines